 The Death Star lights up blue or red and plays traditional holiday classic carols with the Imperial March or the classic Star Wars theme.
-We look forward to the entire Darth Vader holiday collection.
+We look forward to the entire Darth Vader holiday gift collection.

 Giant Microbes, the folks who made salmonella and bubonic plague into cuddly plush friends, are back this year with an ornament 12-pack of contagion “festively dressed up for the holidays.”